-- 1. After you log into AAESAP, select Fiscal Year October 2017-June 2018 from View Program page. - 2.
-Select Create Budget and a box will appear beside the word Reason.
-Enter Original Budget in the reason box.
-Enter the preparer's name by selecting from the drop down box.
-Click Save. - 3.
-Return to View Program page and select Create Budget.
+- 1. After you log into Alabama Adult Education System for Accountability and Performance (AAESAP), select Financial Period October 2020 September 2021 from the View Program page. - 2.
+Select Create Budget for the appropriate funding source and a box will appear beside the word Reason.
+Enter "Original Budget" in the reason box.
+Selecting the preparer's name from the drop-down box.
+Click Save.
+For Budget amendments, the reason box must include the actual reason for the amendment. - 3.
+Return to the View Program page and select Budget for the appropriate funding source.
 The budget line item grid will appear. - 4.
-Select Salaries, then Import Employees and the employee information will be imported from the User Page.
+Click Salaries, then Import Employees and the employee information will be imported from the User Page. - 5.
+All other budget line items will have a description line and a field to enter the dollar amount. - a.
+The description line will maintain a history, so provide explanations/descriptions as needed - b.
+Enter on the comment line whether the employee is receiving a salary step increase.

-- 5. All other budget line items will have a description line, as well as a place to enter the amount. - a.
-The description line will maintain a history, so provide explanation/description as needed. - b.
-Enter Professional Development salaries and benefits for part-time employees including part-time future employees. - 6.
+- c.
+Enter Professional Development salaries and benefits for part-time employees including part-time future employees.
+At least 10 hours of professional development should be budgeted for each part-time employee. - 6.
 After entering your budget figures, return to the View Program page.
 Select the other applicable budgets and follow steps 1-5. - 7.
-Once you have entered the amounts for all budgets, on the View Program Page, click on the plus sign beside Edit/Award.
-Scroll down and click Submit. - 8.
+Once you have entered the amounts for all budgets, on the View Program Page, click on the plus sign beside Edit/Award and click Submit. - 8.
 All applicable initial budgets must be submitted in AAESAP before Form 1 can be printed correctly. - 9.
 After completing your data entry for all budgets, and clicking submit, go to Reports and select Form 1, Version 2.
 Select Program and Fiscal Year.
-Print Form 1, Version 2. - a.
+Print all pages of Form 1, Version 2. - a.
 Form 1 Version 2, first page is a Signature Page that lists all applicable original budget amounts, director's name, phone number, email address and signature lines. - b.
 Form 1 Version 2, second page contains information including reason, funding source, date submitted, phone number and email address of the budget preparer. - 10.
 Return to Reports.
 Select Form 1, Version 2B.
 Select Funding Source and current Fiscal Year.
 Form 1, Version 2B is the budget line item page.
 Print this page for each funding source and place behind Form 1, Version 2. - 11.
-Print all applicable forms for each budget (Form 1A, Form 1B, etc.). - 12.
-Print Form 1C only for Regular Federal and State budgets. - 13.
-Print and sign one set of certifications and the fund use agreement.
+Print all applicable forms for each budget (Form 1A, Form 1A1, Form 1B, etc.). - 12.
+Print and sign one set of certifications and agreements.